When you need to resign from a job for personal reasons, it can be difficult to know how to tell your employer, and how much information to share.

 If you think you might reapply for a job at the company once your personal issues are resolved, you might provide a bit more detail.
 For example, if you are resigning because you are going to be a stay-at-home parent for a couple of years, you might explain this to your boss.

-When resigning for personal reasons, you always want to talk to your boss first, in person.
-You can decide whether or not you want to provide him or her with personal details as to why you are leaving.
+When resigning for personal reasons, it's a good idea to talk to your boss first—in person if that's possible.
+You can decide whether or not you want to provide them with the details as to why you are leaving during the conversation.

-After speaking to your boss, follow up with a resignation letter to your boss as well as a human resources representative.
-You can choose how much to share with human resources about why you are leaving but explain that you are leaving for personal reasons, and include details on when you will be leaving.
+After speaking to your boss, follow up with a resignation letter.
+You can choose how much to share about why you are leaving, but explain that you are leaving for personal reasons, and include details on when you will be moving on.
 If feasible, offer to help during the transition.
-Just remember in both letters not to get overly-wordy, you want to keep the letter brief.

 Other Ways to Resign from a Job

-While the best way to resign is to tell your employer in person and then follow up with an official resignation letter, sometimes personal issues come up quickly and you're forced to resign in haste.
+While the best way to resign, when possible, is to tell your employer in person and then follow up with an official resignation letter, sometimes personal issues come up quickly and you're forced to resign in haste.